All raiseRED donations are split 50/50 between care for current patients, and research for future kids.

 The Pediatric Oncology and Hematology clinic has moved to a new location!
 RaiseRED’s beneficiary now resides on the fourth floor of the Novak Center for Children’s Health, located at 411 E Chestnut St. across from Kornhauser Library on University of Louisville’s Health Science Campus.

-The Novak Center was opened in August of this year and has become a new home for the patients, their families, and the staff of the clinic.
+The Novak Center was opened in 2018 and has become a new home for the patients, their families, and the staff of the clinic.

 Because of the generous efforts of raiseRED’s supporters, a full-time social worker supports the clinic and its patients, snacks provided by raiseRED stock the shelf for the kids of the clinic and much more.